deeebeee3/ticketingfull/README.md

 --no-cache flag will stop jest getting confused everytime we try to change a ts file

-preset": "ts-jest" - adds in ts support for jest
+preset": "ts-jest" - adds in ts support for jest...

+supertest lib will allow us to fake a request to the express application.